jujunet37/rDUINOSCope_2024_Big_Update/README.md

 * Edit rDUIUNOScope\_FINAL and type you location on lines 191 to 193.
+Change worm settings (205 to 207).
 Flash Arduino code
 * Copy files to the micro SD card (new ASCOM image files)
 * Install the ASCOM driver (require ASCOM platform, tested on 7.1 Update 1)